raygdev/tech-member-directory-webapp/README.md

 ## What are we building?

 This repository contains node/js/ejs code for the Member Profile Website of the Casual Coding Group.
 The webapp has been deployed in digitalocean and can be found at  https://casual-app-sa242.ondigitalocean.app/.
-It is for use by Casual Coding members by and provides a forum for collaboration on individual member coding projects and app development.
+It is for use by Casual Coding members and provides a forum for collaboration on individual member coding projects and app development.
 Members are able to record and share information on:

 * Details of member app projects, started or in progress.
 See the project card and project table webpages of the webapp.